 A not on visiting Paris CityThe pedestrian crossings do not emit an audio to signify it is safe to cross the road.
 Some have a little yellow box with a button underneath that prompts an audio to play but these are not everywhere.
 Travelling via train and metro was really easy as the signs and maps in the stations are huge!

 Things to do – we visited Paris on two separate occasions and did all the usual touristy things like seeing the Eifel Tower, the Arc de Triomphe and some retail therapy.
 I did a fantastic French Pastry or “viennoiserie” making course in La Cuisine Paris while The Driver visited The Lourve.
 The course I did was really accessible.
 It was a small class of 8, in a small underground cellar (not as creepy as it sounds).
 This made it really easy to see what the Chef was doing, ask questions and get extra help when needed.
-I let The Driver go off to visit the Museums as I generally don’t get much out of visiting museums as often times the descriptor cards / plagues are too small to read comfortably.
+I let The Driver go off to visit the museums as I generally don’t get much out of visiting them.
+Often times the descriptor cards / plagues are too small to read comfortably.

 On another morning, I did some horse riding, one of my all time favourite things to do.
 I went to Horse Holidays France for an intermediate level trek which involved getting the horses ready, 1.5 hours of riding through beautiful bridleways and then washing and untacking the horses after.
 I LOVED every second of it, even though it was pouring rain and I got completely soaked to the skin.
 Twice.
 I was the only person on the trek so we could take it at my pace.